chadtripod/documentation/add-aws-account-iam-minnaker.md

 This document will guide you through the following:

-* Understanding AWS deployment from Spinnaker
+* Understanding AWS deployment from Armory Minnaker

 * Configuring Spinnaker to access AWS using an IAM User (with an Access Key and Secret Access Key)
   * Creating a Managed Account IAM Role in each your target AWS Accounts